 That was three years ago.
-Today, I can’t imagine running Kubernetes on anything else.
+Now I can’t picture running Kubernetes on anything else.

 What is Talos Linux?

-Talos Linux is a Linux distribution designed specifically for Kubernetes.
-But calling it a “Linux distribution” undersells how different it is.
-Talos strips away everything that makes a traditional Linux system… traditional.
+Talos Linux is a Linux distribution built for one job: running Kubernetes.
+Calling it a “Linux distribution” sells it short, though, because Talos throws away most of what makes a normal Linux box feel normal.

-Your first reaction is probably the same as mine was: “That’s insane.
-How do you do anything?”
+Your first reaction is probably mine: “That’s insane.
+How do you get anything done?”

-The answer changed how I think about infrastructure.
+The answer is what changed how I think about infrastructure.

 Why Remove SSH?

-Let me tell you about a 3 AM incident I had years ago, before Talos.
+Let me tell you about a 3 AM incident from years ago, well before Talos.

 Production was down.
-I SSH’d into the problematic node.
-After some panicked debugging, I found the issue and fixed it — by manually editing a config file and restarting a service.
-Crisis averted.
+I SSH’d into the bad node, did some panicked debugging, found the issue, and fixed it by hand-editing a config file and bouncing a service.
+Crisis averted, back to bed.

-Except… that fix existed nowhere except on that one node.
+Then the snowflake bites.
+That fix lived in exactly one place: that one node’s disk.
 No documentation, no Git commit, no audit trail.
-The next time we replaced that node, the problem came back because nobody remembered the manual fix.
+Months later we replaced the node, and the problem came straight back, because nobody remembered the manual change that had quietly kept it alive.

-When I explain this to people, they often ask: “But what about debugging?
+When I explain this, people push back fast: “But what about debugging?
 What about emergencies?”

 Debugging Without SSH